bufbuild-ru/docs/docs/reference/protovalidate/cel_extensions/index.md

 ### rule

-_Only available within [predefined rules](https://github.com/bufbuild/protovalidate/blob/main/docs/predefined-constraints.md)_.`rule` refers to the value assigned to a predefined rule when used as a field within a Protobuf message.
+_Only available within [predefined rules](../../../protovalidate/schemas/predefined-rules/)_.`rule` refers to the value assigned to a predefined rule when used as a field within a Protobuf message.
+See [complex predefined rules](../../../protovalidate/schemas/predefined-rules/#define-complex-predefined-rules) for an example.

 ### rules

-_Only available within [predefined rules](https://github.com/bufbuild/protovalidate/blob/main/docs/predefined-constraints.md)_.Within a predefined rule, `rules` is an instance of the underlying Protovalidate rule message being extended.
+_Only available within [predefined rules](../../../protovalidate/schemas/predefined-rules/)_.Within a predefined rule, `rules` is an instance of the underlying Protovalidate rule message being extended.
 For example, the `rules` variable made available to a CEL expression for a predefined rule extending `StringRules` is an instance of the StringRules message itself.
+See [complex predefined rules](../../../protovalidate/schemas/predefined-rules/#define-complex-predefined-rules) for an example.

 ## Double functions